DontCallMeLuca/Binary-Image-Classification-Neural-Network/README.md

 **1. ReLU**

-The model applies the **Rectified Linear Unit (ReLU)** activation function to virtually all hidden layers, except for the last dense layer.
+The model applies the **Rectified Linear Unit (ReLU)** activation function to all hidden layers, except for the last dense layer.
 <br><br>
 The **ReLU** function is defined as: